jsign/go-unixfs-proof/README.md

 ## Proof sizes and benchmark
 The size of the proof should be already close to the minimal level.
 Notice that these proofs are pretty big for the single reason that no assumptions are made of DAG layout nor chunking.
 Thus internal nodes at visited levels include many children.
-If the fan-out factor at each level is the default-ish ones, this involves a non-negligible number of blocks, which are unavoidable to allow having these minimal assumptions.
+If we're able to have some extra assumptions as fixed-size chunking, then we could potentially ignore untargeted raw leaves which are the biggest in size, and only include the targeted (red) leaf node.

 Generating and verifying proofs are mostly symmetrical operations.
 The current implementation is very naive and not optimized in any way.
 Being stricter with the spec CAR serialization block order can make the implementation faster.
 Probably, not a big deal unless you're generating proofs for thousands of _Cids_.